 About Bengaluru Prayana

-• Lesser-known landmarks
+- Lesser-known and overlooked landmarks

-• Architecture, local markets, and public art
+- Architecture, neighbourhoods, markets, and public spaces

-• Historical figures and forgotten stories
+- Historical figures, local communities, and forgotten stories

-Why Spend Time on Bengaluru Prayana?
+Why Spend Time with Bengaluru Prayana?

 For Website Readers